bradyfontenot/ljw/design.md

 - return response msg to client
 - handle multiple clients

-### **Worker**
-- handles calls from server to direct cmds and notify job supervisor of events so it can track events accordingly
-- methods will mirror client commands.
-    - called from server's handler functions.

-### **Job**
+### **Jobs**
+- handles actual execution of client requested command
+    - start, stop, list, status, log
-- struct for storing individual job properties w/ relevant methods for executing commands.
+- store job properties, for example:
-- Preliminary Struct Fields:
-  - id
-  - cmd
-  - status
-  - output
+    - id, cmd, status, output

-### **Job Supervisor**
-- tracks and manages all jobs and related properties, providing info to server when requested.
-- handles job start, stop, status queries, scheduling, and fetching logs.
+- manage all job related data and activities. some examples:
+    - list of running jobs
+    - execute linux cmds and handle results from stdout/stderr
+    - provide info to server so it can send response to client
-- manage resources
+- manage resources (Concerns to be aware of. won't implement per comments)
   - track # of jobs running concurrently. dont let exceed limit.
   - cancel job if taking too long
   - limit length of command

-### * **still fleshing out exact boundaries of responsibility of worker and whether worker functionality should just be absorbed by server handlers. likely keep separate though.**

-<br><br>

 ### **Logs**
-- provide basic info about jobs. i.e. props from job struct. won't worry about formal log structure w/ timestamps, ips, status codes, etc for purposes of prototype. just prove capability.
+- provide basic info about jobs. i.e. props from job struct. just prove capability. not intended to be 100% complete.
 - stored in memory. will not write to file or store in DB for prototyping.
     - For production can worry about how many to keep and when to discard/no longer needed.
 - may do something like only keep the 50 most recent records to limit memory consumption for now. let me know thoughts.